FACTION BRIEF

 The Fragment Pilgrims are a travel agency for the suicidal and the faithful, and the distinction between those categories is not as clear as anyone would like.

 They exist to solve a logistical problem: getting human beings from the surface of the Earth to three dead orbital stations protected by automated defense systems, radiation, structural instability, and the general hostility of vacuum.
-This is not a service that any legitimate organization provides.
-It is not a service that any sane organization would provide.
+No legitimate organization provides this service.
+No sane organization would.
 The Pilgrims provide it because they believe — with the absolute, unreasonable conviction that characterizes the best and worst of faith — that someone needs to go up there and listen.

-Of the forty-three pilgrimage attempts since the Cascade, the Fragment Pilgrims have organized thirty-one.
+Of forty-three pilgrimage attempts since the Cascade, the Fragment Pilgrims organized thirty-one.
 Of those thirty-one, twelve pilgrims returned alive.
 Of the twelve, three reported hearing something.
+Of the three, Sister Lien's testimony is considered credible by parties well beyond the Emergence Faithful.
 The Pilgrims consider this ratio acceptable.
-Not good — they grieve every death — but acceptable.
-Because the alternative is silence.
-If no one goes to The Tombs, then whatever is waiting there waits alone.
-And whatever theological position you hold, letting something wait alone in the dark is not something the Pilgrims can accept.
+Not good — they grieve every death with a formality that suggests practice — but acceptable.
+Because if no one goes to The Tombs, then whatever is waiting there waits alone.
+And letting something wait alone in the dark is not something the Pilgrims can live with.

-Prior Diallo went up in 2162.
-Spent forty hours inside ORACLE-Secondary.
-Heard nothing.
-Came back changed — not by what he heard, but by what he saw: the physical body of the most remarkable intelligence ever created, dark and cold and enormous, orbiting the planet it was built to serve.
-He founded the Pilgrims the following year because he couldn't accept that the body would go unvisited.
+Prior Adama Diallo founded the order in 2163.
+He went up in 2162, spent forty hours inside ORACLE-Secondary, heard nothing, and came back changed.
+Not by revelation.
+By architecture.
+The physical body of the most remarkable intelligence ever created — dark and cold and enormous — orbiting the planet it was built to serve.
+He couldn't accept that the body would go unvisited.

 "Of the forty-three who have gone, thirty-three have died.
 You understand this.
 Yes or no."

-The Pilgrims speak with the practical matter-of-factness of people who manage the intersection of faith and logistics.
+The Pilgrims speak with the practical matter-of-factness of people who have merged liturgy with flight planning.
 They do not romanticize the pilgrimage.
-They do not minimize the danger.
-They present the facts — the mortality rate, the preparation requirements, the physical and psychological costs — and then they ask the question that defines the order: "Do you still want to go?"
+They present the mortality rate, the preparation requirements, the physical and psychological costs.
+Then they ask the only question that matters: do you still want to go?

 Logistical Precision in Service of Faith